 During the summer months June, July, August and September St. Francis parishioners drive migrant farmworker to and from Mass at Our Lady of the Rosary parish in Louisburg, N.C., on Sundays.
 Once a month we also host a fiesta for the seasonal farm workers and their families.

-Driving to and from Mass at Our Lady of the Rosary Parish in Louisburg each Sunday from June 2nd to September 29th.
-And on June 30th, July 21st and August 18th we will offer a Fiesta of food and fun for them.
+Driving to and from Mass at Our Lady of the Rosary Parish in Louisburg each Sunday from (2020 dates pending).
+And on (2020 dates pending) we will offer a Fiesta of food and fun for them.
 Families welcome!

 Volunteer to provide food and/or travel with other St. Francis parishioners and spend the afternoon offering hope and hospitality to those who hunger for a more dignified life.
 Thank you!
 Your kindness means so much to these farm workers!

 All driver’s will need to complete this (Liability Insurance Driver’s Form) Please write Migrant Ministry on the form and deposit

 in the gold mailbox on the wall by the receptionists desk.